bozaci/awesome-semantic-commit/README.md

 ## How to Use

+This section explains how to implement and follow semantic commit message practices to ensure clarity in version control.

 ### 1. Staging Changes

 First, after making changes to the files you're working on, you need to use the `git add` command in the terminal to include these files in the commit.